Amsterdam/3DAmsterdam/docs/faq.md

 ## Why 3D and not 2D?

-Where an abstract 2D representation of data can give a better oversight or means to filter specific data, a 3D view focusses more on the actual experience that is closer to a real-life experience.
+Where an abstract 2D representation of data can give a better oversight or means to filter specific data, our 3D platform focusses more on the actual experience of data that is closer to real-life.

 ## Can I use Analytics?

 ...